sparsh-ai/recohut/02-storage/lakehouses/README.md

 ### Medallion architecture and data mesh

 The Medallion architecture is compatible with the concept of a data mesh.
 Bronze and silver tables can be joined together in a "one-to-many" fashion, meaning that the data in a single upstream table could be used to generate multiple downstream tables.

+## Labs

+1. Introduction to Data Lakehouses - Delta, Iceberg and Hudi
+2. Working with AWS S3 and Delta lake in Databricks